sixhobbits/technical-writing/README.md

 ## Articles

 ### 'How to Write with Style' by Kurt Vonnegut
 Vonnegut presents 8 concise rules.
-He reminds us to 'sound like ourselves' -- something which is perhaps more difficult but still important in technical writing. http://www.novelr.com/2008/08/16/vonnegut-how-to-write-with-style
+He reminds us to 'sound like ourselves' -- something which is perhaps more difficult but still important in technical writing. http://www.novelr.com/2008/08/16/vonnegut-how-to-write-with-style.

+### Material.io's writing guide
+This aims at language use for user interfaces, but it has many nice rules with concrete, short examples for each.
+The sections on Tone and Punctuation are applicable to general technical writing.

 ## Books